nickrinkel69/nickrinkel69/README.md

--  Hi, I’m @nickrinkel69 im 19 years old and i come from the netherland
+-  Hi, I’m @nickrinkel69 im 19 years old and i come from the netherlands
 -  I’m interested in coding
 -  I’m currently learning coding!
 -  I’m looking to collaborate on nothing in particular